duffylaura/README-maker/Develop/README.md

   ## Contributing

-  The following people collaborated on this project with me: dlfkjdlkf.
+  The following people collaborated on this project with me: dlkjdflk.

   Interested in contributing!?
 There are many ways to contribute to this project.
-Get started [here](github.com/ldfkjdlk/dlkfjd).
+Get started [here](github.com/dlflkj/dlkfdj).

   ## Tests

-  dfljdkljf
+  dfjdlfj

   ## Questions

-  Please email dlkfjdlkfj or contact me thgrough GitHub [github.com/ldfkjdlk/dlkfjd](github.com/ldfkjdlk/dlkfjd).
+  Please email dlfkdj or contact me thgrough GitHub [github.com/dlflkj/dlkfdj](github.com/dlflkj/dlkfdj).